 Israeli dorm mattresses can sometimes be harder than what your child is used to at home.

-Therefore, many of our customers choose to provide their child with the extra comfort of an egg crate mattress topper.
+Therefore, many of our customers choose to provide their child with the extra comfort of a mattress topper.
 This is highly suggested, but not a complete necessity.

 Can I Send my Blanket from Home and Pay for an Extra Bag?